A new pilot project in the capital will try out multi-faceted farming in a built-up setting as a source of food and environmental awareness

 David Schembri was born on the 15th September 1952 in Qrendi Malta, of an English Mother and Maltese Father.
-He started his schooling in a Maltese church school at an early age and at the age of nine enrolled within the British Army of the Rhine British School in Dortmund, Germany, where his father, RSM (WO I) Joseph M. Schembri RMA served a three-year posting.
+At the age of nine enrolled within the British Army of the Rhine British School in Dortmund.
 A two term at the BAOR Boarding school in Hamm was also part of his overseas studies.

-On return to his island home, David continued his studies both at the Qrendi primary, as well as the St Joseph Secondary Technical School in Paola, Malta, where he finally completed his studies.
-After a four-year period working as an Industrial technical representative specialising in Industrial water treatment and chemical treatment, he was granted a seven-year commission in the rank of Lieutenant, within the Paramilitary Malta Pioneer Corps, of the Armed Forces of Malta.
+On return to his island home, David continued his studies both at the Qrendi primary, as well as the St Joseph Secondary Technical School in Paola, Malta, where he completed his studies.
+After a four-year period working in Industrial water treatment and chemical treatment, he was granted a seven-year commission in the rank of Lieutenant, within the Paramilitary Malta Pioneer Corps, of the Armed Forces of Malta.
 As a young commissioned officer, he was made responsible for a company of four hundred and fifty Non-Commissioned Officers and men, deployed on numerous civil works and afforestation projects at the northern part of the Island.

 On the termination of his military commission, David was absorbed within the Government of Malta Public Works Ministry, for eventual deployment on the Malta Freeport and Marsaxlokk Breakwater Construction.
 There and through Anglo Maltese financial grants, he went on to graduate as an Underwater Commercial Construction Diver, and a Hyperbaric Compression Treatment supervisor, as certified by Messers Prodive Ltd, one of Britain’s specialist in Underwater Operations and Off Shore diving, following an intensive theoretical and practical on-site training course.